Official 5v5 Beach Soccer Rules

 Each team consists of 5 players, one of who must be the goalkeeper.
 Substitutions are allowed at any time.
 If a team has less than 4 players at game time, the game will be considered a forfeit.
 Only players on the roster may play.
-All eligible players must be listed on the Registration/Roster Form and players may only play on 1 team in each age group (players may not play on 2 teams within the same age group).
+All eligible players must be listed on the Registration/Roster Form and players may only play on 1 team (players may not play on 2 teams).
 All players must have a parent signature if the player is under the age of 18.
 If the player is 18 years of age or older they may sign the form for themselves.

 All players must wear the same colors to distinguish themselves from other teams.
 T-Shirts, jerseys, or tank-tops are acceptable.
 Jersey names and numbers are not required.
 Shoes and shin guards are not allowed.
 Socks, beach soccer socks, and tape are OK.
 Beach soccer socks will be available for purchase at the event.
 Bring warm up jackets and pants to wear in between games.
 The weather conditions can vary and change quickly.
 All games will be played with an official beach soccer ball.

 The referee is responsible for control of the game and all referee decisions are final.